SebastianMestre/sdf-dsl/compiler/ARCHITECTURE.md

 defines what the SDF of each primitive is.
 - Typecheck: Decorates `Form` expressions with type annotations, which are used during code generation.
-- Lower: Converts `Form` expressions into sequences of equivalent `Tac` programs.
+- Lower: Converts `Form` expressions into sequences of equivalent `Ssa` programs.
-- Codegen: Converts `Tac` programs to equivalent GLSL or ECMAScript programs.
+- Codegen: Converts `Ssa` programs to equivalent GLSL or ECMAScript programs.